Supermagnum/21mmflashlight/README.md

 LED driver:
 http://www.international.mtnelectronics.com/index.php?route=product/product&path=67_117&product_id=888
-Alternatively ( the pocket for the LED driver will need to be modified to the correct diameter and depth for this one) https://asflashlights.com/-diy-parts/75-10-amp-capable-17mm-led-driver.html Note on the LED driver: I dont know if it has any protection agains reverse polarity, but its easy to add that.
+Alternatively ( the pocket for the LED driver will need to be modified to the correct diameter and depth for this one): https://asflashlights.com/-diy-parts/75-10-amp-capable-17mm-led-driver.html

+Note on the LED driver: I dont know if it has any protection agains reverse polarity, but its easy to add that.
 Just use this PCB: https://oshpark.com/shared_projects/QlLKpYoS